Hydrair/loot-slot-machine/README.md

 ## Usage

-1. Open the Loot Slot Machine interface by typing `slot` in the chat.
+1. Open the Loot Slot Machine interface by typing `/slot` in the chat.
 2. Select the desired loot quality, actor, and item.
 3. Click the "Roll" button to roll on the loot table.
 4. The rolled item will be displayed in the item container and put into the actors inventory.

 ## Roadmap

-- **Interactive Slot Machine Interface**: Roll on loot tables using a visually appealing slot machine interface.
-(Soon TM)
-- **Customizable Tables**: Easily add and manage your own loot tables in TSV format.
 - **Synced Rolling**: Let your players see how you roll or let them roll for themselves.